gyrdym/ml_algo/README.md

 final samples = await fromCsv('datasets/pima_indians_diabetes_database.csv', headerExists: true);
 ````

+*Regarding the file path - keep in mind that it depends on your entry point: if you run your code from the root of your
+project having directory `datasets` in the root, a path like `datasets/pima_indians_diabetes_database.csv` will work
+for you, but if you run your code from nested directories, you should add `../` in the beginning of the path as may
+times as you need in order to ascend to the project's root.*

 Data in this file is represented by 768 records and 8 features.
 9th column is a label column, it contains either 0 or 1
 on each row.
 This column is our target - we should predict a class label for each observation.
 The column's name is
 `class variable (0 or 1)`.
 Let's store it: